TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 2 - Performance Dashboards/3.2.3-cluster-utilization/_index.md

 - They give an overview of all the clusters CPU utilization and memory utilization.
 - The highest metric in the last 1 week is used.
 Average or 95thpercentile is not used as this is utilization, not contention.
 High utilization does not mean bad performance.
 - 1 week is used instead of 1 day to give you a longer time horizon and cover the weekend.
 Adjust the timeline as you deem fit for your operations.
-- Expect memory to be higher than CPU, as it’s a form of cache.
-The Memory Consumed counter is used, as it’s more appropriate than the Memory Active counter.
+- Expect memory to be higher than CPU, as it's a form of cache.
+The Memory Consumed counter is used, as it's more appropriate than the Memory Active counter.
 - Low utilization can actually indicate bad performance, as not much of real work got done.
 The chart uses the color dark grey for low utilization.

 Review the Clusters Utilization table